wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ## What is Missing Data?

 Whenever a time series stops reporting data points, a gap of NO DATA occurs where we normally expect data points to be.
-These expected but unreported data points are referred to as missing data.
+We refer to these expected but unreported data points as missing data.

 Missing data might result from:

 * Serious faults that require intervention to correct.
-For example, a time series might stop reporting data because the source of the series -- an application, service, or host machine -- has crashed and can no longer generate data points or send them to Wavefront.
+For example, a time series might stop reporting data because the source of the series (an application, service, or host machine) has crashed and can no longer generate data points or send them to Wavefront.
+Or an application might malfunction intermittently so that it stops sending points for short periods of time before resuming.

 * Brief interruptions that resolve on their own.
 For example, a time series might skip a few data points here and there because a minor network problem has dropped a few packets.